 This section explains how to use the Print Layout feature of the grid.

 A grid using print layout will not use any scrollbars so all rows and columns will get printed.
 The grid will auto-size width and height to fit all contents.
-This means if the grid is printed on paper all the cells will get included, as apposed to printing a grid with scrollbars and only cells within the visible area will get printed.
+This means if the grid is printed on paper all the cells will get included, as opposed to printing a grid with scrollbars and only cells within the visible area will get printed.

 The example below shows print layout.
 The following can be noted: